gvrubio/PassRF-ESP8266/README.md

 ![PassRF](https://github.com/gvrubio/PassRF-Arduino/assets/82053814/751e838e-2f41-40b8-b52c-9649d4af47c7)

 ## What are some features expected on the future:
-- Reset button to restart the WPA password wizard.
+- ~~Reset button to restart the WPA password wizard.~~

+    - Put a 10k resistor between D1 and GND, then short D1 and 3.3v for 5 seconds until the led turns off.
+SETUP will show up again to reset your WPA password.

 - Automatic password reset on different client connection.
 - Client whitelist.
 - Android Keepass2Android integration plugin.